eldipa/book-of-gehn/posts/doc/2021-06-12-Document-building-from-static-blog-to-textbook.md

 }
 ```

-I could do the same with Pandoc which uses
+I could do the same with Pandoc that uses
 [Pygments](https://pygments.org/) for the highlighting.
 I've already
 have some experience with it from my [interactive assembler
 *iasm*](https://github.com/bad-address/iasm) so it is factible.